portsmouth/OculusShaderToy/README.md

 Installation
 ============

+You need Qt5 installed, and Oculus SDK v0.4.
+Obviously an Oculus DK2 devkit would be handy as well.

 In the [OculusShaderToy.pro](https://github.com/portsmouth/OculusShaderToy/blob/master/OculusShaderToy.pro) file, set the variable OCULUS_SDK2 to the directory of your local installation of the Oculus SDK 2.
 This should then build in QtCreator (on Mac OS X Yosemite).